choria-io/go-choria/docs/content/adr/001/_index.md

 ### Problem Statement

-In practise this works well for most users, but those with very large or complex networks can run into problems either with corporate Certificate Authority policies or corporate CA configuration making it very hard to achieve a secure network with the facilities available.
+In practice this works well for most users, but those with very large or complex networks can run into problems either with corporate Certificate Authority policies or corporate CA configuration making it very hard to achieve a secure network with the facilities available.
 General CA infrastructure is also just getting a bit old and better alternatives exist.
 JWTs are now used pervasively in modern IT and the user based are more likely to accept their use for our needs.

 We would like to explore, and enable, other use cases outside of server management such as IoT, purpose built backplanes, Kubernetes side cars and more, integration into Certificate Authorities in those cases is really problematic.